gokayokutucu/dcp-spec/CONTRIBUTING.md

 - `dcp-validator`: A reusable validation core
 - `dcp-ui`: Optional browser-based visual editor and tester (planned)
 - `qwen-finetune`: Experiments on fine-tuning Qwen with contract patterns
+- `policy-engine`: A component for loading and evaluating Rego-based authorization policies.
+Contributors can define new policies or test existing ones.
+Use the `/policies/validate` endpoint or local test harness to verify changes.

 Please watch this repository for updates.
 We will mark issues accordingly when components are open to contributions.

+#### 🔐 Policy Engine

+- Rego-based policies are located under the `policies/` directory.
+- Contributors can add new access control policies or enhance existing ones.
+- Test your policies using the `POST /policies/validate` endpoint or local tooling such as OPA CLI.

 #### 🧪 Automated Tests